jerome-trc/vileboom/docs/gamevers.md

   - Selects complevel 3, for Ultimate Doom compatibility.
 - `final`
   - Selects complevel 4, for Final Doom (Plutonia, TNT) compatibility.
+- `limit`
+  - Allows the port to automatically detect the vanilla complevel, while activating limit-removing.
+  - When using this, the second `value` is not needed.

+### limit

+- `limit`
+  - Runs complevel under [limit-removing](limit_removing.md) mode.
+Removes overflow errors and emulation.
+Omit to run in normal mode.
+(Note this can be overriden by parameters).

+### Examples:

+- `1.666` - Selects complevel 1
+- `1.666 limit` - Selects complevel 1, while activating limit-removing
+- `limit` - Auto-selects vanilla complevel, while activating limit-removing